11 Aug Financial Aid Tips for Parents of High School Students

 As another school year begins, parents of high school juniors and seniors are just embarking on the long road to achieving the college dream for their children.
 You may have already poured over the brochures, taken some trips this summer, and started narrowing the list down to your Top 10, but have you done anything about the financial end of college yet?

 If you pay attention to the news media, you might think the cost of a college education is spiraling out of control.
 But a New York Times article by David Leonhardt points out that the government is making the same mistake many first-time parents of college-bound students make.
 To prove how college costs have increased dramatically the government often relies on published tuition figures, without taking college financial aid into consideration.
-The College Board estimates that the average tuition and fees last year were $12,460 at private colleges and $3,120 for in-state students at public four-year colleges, after financial aid was factored into the equation.

 Since the deciding factor in college affordability is the amount of financial aid received, here are some tips to get you started: